vishal-chothe-patil/logical-problems-with-solutions/README.md

 ---

-## 📖 Overview
+# 📖 Overview

 This repository covers a wide range of topics, including:

-✅ **Top Java Programs to Find Things**: A curated collection of frequently asked Java problems.
+✅ **Top Java Programs to Find Things using Core Java & Java 8**: A thoughtfully selected set of commonly encountered Java problems.

  - Each problem is accompanied by a detailed solution with explanations and comments to ensure clarity and understanding.

+✅ **Practical Demonstrations of Common Exceptions - Basic and Advanced Scenarios**: Hands-on examples showcasing how to identify, understand, and handle various exceptions in Java, from basic to advanced scenarios.

+---

+## 🔧 Technologies Used
+- Core Java
+- Java 8 Features
+  - Streams API
+- Exception Handling

 ---